0xshahriar/my_social_media/README.md

    cp config/firebase-config.example.js config/firebase-config.js
    ```
 6. Replace each placeholder in `config/firebase-config.js` with the values from the Firebase console.
 Never commit your secrets to version control.
-7. Update your Firestore security rules to the example in [`security/firestore.rules`](security/firestore.rules) to enforce authenticated access and input validation.
+7. Update your Firestore security rules to the example in [`security/firestore.rules`](security/firestore.rules) to enforce authenticated access, per-conversation privacy, and payload validation.
+8. (Optional but recommended) Add a composite index for the `conversations` collection on the fields `members` (array contains) and `memberHash` equality if the Firebase console requests it during testing.

 ### 4. Serve the Application Locally